Relintai/pandemonium_engine_docs/usage/audio/audio_buses.md

 EQ6, EQ10, EQ21
 ~~~~~~~~~~~~~~~

-Godot provides three equalizers with different numbers of bands.
+Pandemonium provides three equalizers with different numbers of bands.
 An equalizer on
 the Master bus can be useful to cut frequencies that the device's speakers can't
 reproduce well (e.g. a mobile phone's speakers won't reproduce bass content
 well).
 The equalizer effect can be disabled when headphones are plugged in.